ATMOS (festival)

 ATMOS is the annual techno-management festival of BITS Pilani, Hyderabad Campus, located in Hyderabad, India.
 It is known for a wide range of events, such as workshops, quizzes, lectures, technical exhibitions and competitions.
 Among the notable events conducted annually during it are the national level quiz Enigma and BITS MUN Hyderabad.
 Started in 2012, ATMOS aims at improving the technical culture among Indian colleges as well as providing a platform to showcase their abilities.
-In its sixth year now, ATMOS is growing rapidly with participation from students, academicians, entrepreneurs and speakers from all over India.
+In its fourteenth year now, ATMOS is growing rapidly with participation from students, academics, entrepreneurs and speakers from all over India.

 In 2015, BITS MUN Hyderabad was organized alongside ATMOS as a collaboration and has witnessed wide engagement from students across the country.
 The annual Tech Expo was launched in the 5th edition of ATMOS, as a platform for innovators to showcase their projects to prospective sponsors and incubators.
 The current edition will be held from 18 to 20 October 2019.

 History

-ATMOS 2012
+2012

 The turnout for the festival in 2012 was about 200 colleges from all over India.
 The festival ran for three days from 25 to 27 October.
-Notable companies like Wikipedia and Dreamworks Animation conducted workshops, while other events included robotics and circuit Design competitions.
+Notable companies like Wikipedia and DreamWorks Animation conducted workshops, while other events included robotics and circuit Design competitions.

-ATMOS 2013
+2013

 ATMOS 2013 was organized from 10 to 13 October.
 Various events, workshops, and talks were hosted including a Raspberry Pi workshop and a Windows 8 Appfest.
 Enigma 2013 was organized too, with the finals at Hyderabad.
 BITS MUN Hyderabad 2013 was organized alongside ATMOS this year.
 ATMOS 2013 received a footfall of over 4000 in a period of 3 days.

-ATMOS 2014
+2014

 The festival ran from 9 to 12 October this year with growing focus on the management aspect of the festival, including several events based on finance and managing firms.
 The fest was graced by the presence of the Telangana IT minister, K. T. Rama Rao.
 This year's Enigma established it on the national scene with over 250 teams participating in the regional rounds and the finals conducted in Hyderabad.
 ATMOS 2014 registered a footfall of over 5000 over three days.

-ATMOS 2015
+2015

 The 2015 event was sponsored by a number of organizations, including Coca-Cola, Uninor, Hero MotoCorp and Redbull.
 Several workshops, competitions and talks were organized over three days, including a two-day hackathon organized by Microsoft, and an Hackathon by Firefox.
 Dr, G. Satheesh Reddy, the technological adviser to the Defence Minister and Director, Research Center Imarat (DRDO) and Justice Markandey Katju, retired Chief Justice of India and former Chairman of the Press Council of India were the guests of honor.
 The finals of Enigma were conducted by quizmaster Vikram Joshi, with the winners of eight regional rounds participating.
 BITS MUN Hyderabad 2015 was also organized with a pre-conference headliner event.
 With a footfall of over 8000, ATMOS 2015 was the biggest to date.